HMS Trincomalee: TS Foudroyant Trincomalee finished her Royal Navy service as a training ship, but was placed in reserve again in 1895 and sold for scrap two years later on 19 May 1897. She was then purchased by entrepreneur Geoffry Wheatly Cobb, restored, and renamed Foudroyant in honour of , his earlier ship that had been wrecked in 1897.

-She was used in conjunction with HMS Implacable as an accommodation ship, a training ship, and a holiday ship based in Falmouth then Portsmouth.
+She was used in conjunction with HMS Implacable as an accommodation ship, a training ship, and a holiday ship first based in Falmouth and then Milford Haven.
+The relocation caused great dismay in Falmouth.
+She was based in Portsmouth Harbour in 1954.

 She remained in service until 1986, after which she was again restored and renamed back to Trincomalee in 1992.

 Later years

 Now listed as part of the National Historic Fleet, following her recent restoration Trincomalee has become the centrepiece of the National Museum of the Royal Navy based in Hartlepool.Trincomalee holds the distinction of being the oldest British warship still afloat as HMS Victory, although 52 years her senior, is in dry dock.

 Until his death in 1929, the Falmouth-based painter Henry Scott Tuke used the ship and its trainees as subject matter.